 I received a Bachelor of Arts degree in Psychological Science and Nonprofit Leadership Studies from William Jewell College, and a Master of Arts degree in Counseling from MidAmerica Nazarene University.
 MidAmerica Nazarene University’s counseling program is CACREP-accredited, meaning it has achieved the highest standard in the field of counselor education.
+In addition to this, I have received specialized training in Perinatal Mental Health through Postpartum Support International and am currently working towards certification as a PMH-C.

 License: